-Interest in the Paleo Lifestyle and related low carb diets is rapidly growing among health and fitness enthusiasts worldwide.
-Coming under various names; Paleo, Primal, Ketogenic or Low carb high fat (LCHF) these related approaches to dietary nutrition all involve eating 100% natural unprocessed foods, limiting low quality carbohydrates and starches, making an extra effort for organic grass-fed meats and utilizing more healthy fats like coconut oil.
+Interest in the Paleo and Ketogenic Lifestyle and related low carb diets is rapidly growing among health and fitness enthusiasts worldwide.
+Coming under various umbrella names they share many similarities; Paleo, Primal, Ketogenic or Low carb high fat (LCHF).
+These related approaches to dietary nutrition all involve eating 100% natural unprocessed foods, limiting low quality carbohydrates and starches, making an extra effort for organic grass-fed meats and utilizing more healthy fats like coconut oil.
 Through making subtle changes to the quality of our foods as well as how we move our bodies, hundreds of thousands of people around the world have lost weight, gained muscle and become free from chronic ill health.
 Most importantly they have found a lifestyle that is relatively easy to maintain and produces measurable results, so that keeping motivated is easy.

 The past 70 years has seen a further dietary shift with ever increasing amounts of refined processed foods contaminated with industrial chemicals, pesticides and genetically modified ingredients.
 When combined with our ever increasing sedentary lifestyles then the sharp increase in obesity and chronic metabolic diseases such as diabetes has risen to pandemic proportions.
 We can observe much from the last nomadic hunter gatherers that still inhabit the remote parts of our planet.
 For example, a study with a group of 10 middle-aged and overweight urban Australian aboriginals who had developed adult onset diabetes, were given the opportunity to return to a hunter gatherer lifestyle for 7 weeks.
 In this study it was revealed that when they were returned to the lifestyle of their ancestors, then after a short time they lost weight and reversed their diabetes and unhealthy lipid profile.